-How to Enable CDN for Windows Azure
+How to Enable the Content Delivery Network (CDN) for Azure

 Once you enable a CDN endpoint for a storage account or cloud service, all publicly available objects are eligible for CDN edge caching.

 If you modify an object that is currently cached in the CDN, the new content will not be available via the CDN until the CDN refreshes its content when the cached content time-to-live period expires.

 |Note that the CDN has a separate billing plan from Azure Storage or Azure Cloud Services.|

 On the ribbon, click New.
 In the New dialog, select App Services, then CDN, then Quick Create.

 In the Origin Domain dropdown, select a storage account from the list of your available storage accounts, or select a cloud service from the list of your available cloud services.

 Click the Create button to create the new endpoint.